If you’re having a hard time choosing between a down or synthetically insulated jacket, you’ve come to the right place.

 So, if you are on a budget, go for a synthetic jacket.

 Most bigger brands use only certified down, which comes from approved suppliers.
 Basically, that means that they can guarantee that the animals were not maltreated or plucked alive.
 For example, Patagonia only uses down that comes as a by-product of the food industry, so from birds that are raised for their meat.
+That is one of the reasons Patagonia is so expensive.

-While that is much more ethical then getting down from a bird that was plucked alive, it’s still down from a slaughterhouse.
+While that is much more ethical than getting down from a bird that was plucked alive, it’s still down from a slaughterhouse.
 And if you have an issue with that, then a synthetic jacket is the choice for you.

-Bottom line – if you’re worried about animal cruelty, either go for a synthetic jacket, or stay away from shady brands that provide no information on the origin of their down.
+Bottom line – if you’re worried about animal cruelty, either go for a synthetic jacket or stay away from shady brands that provide no information on the origin of their down.

 The Gotham III is a down-insulated jacket with an exterior made from DryVent 2L.
-That is a material very similar to Gore-Tex, and actually a great alternative – it is windproof, waterproof and breathable, which is what you want your winter jacket to be.
+That is a material very similar to Gore-Tex, and actually a great alternative – it is windproof, waterproof, and breathable, which is what you want your winter jacket to be.

 This North Face jacket is insulated with 550 fill power goose down, which is of a higher quality than duck down.
 But the fill power is still on the lower side, so it’s a good thing there’s a lot of insulation in this jacket.
 Additionally, the entire jacket is insulated with goose down, including the sleeves and the hood.

 It runs true to size, so you won’t have any issues getting the one that fits right.
-There’s also a lot of sizes to choose from – from XS to 3XL.
+There are also a lot of sizes to choose from – from XS to 3XL.
 And on top of all that, the Gotham III jacket also sports lots of pockets – including five on the outside, and a single media compatible one on the inside.
 If you’re looking for a really warm and waterproof down jacket for winter days, this is one of your top options.

 The Nuptse jacket is an awesome on-trend alternative.
 For one thing, this season is all about oversized jackets and boxy silhouettes, and this North Face jacket follows that theme perfectly.